Quickstart with an AI agent

 If you're on Claude Code and prefer a shell command:

 claude mcp add extentos -- npx -y @extentos/mcp-server@latestRestart Claude Code.
-Run /mcp — you should see extentos listed with all 18 tools.
+Run /mcp — you should see extentos listed with the full tool surface.

 3. Manual JSON